 For example, this is the view we had from our pool, when staying in the Face Suites, a codominium just a short walk away from the world-famous Petronas towers.
 A modern and very well furnished two-bedroom apartment cost us around 70 EUR / 85 USD per night.
 Rooms booked on Airbnb in the same building start from as low as 20 EUR / 24 USD a night.

 The best part is that everyone gets an access to their AWESOME rooftop infinity pool.

 30 Best Places to Visit in Kuala Lumpur – Places to Visit in KL

 1. Batu Caves

 One of the most popular Hindu shrines outside India.
-And also definitely one of the best places to visit in KL.
+And also one of the best places to visit in KL.
 Places in this list are in no particular order.
 But a visit to Batu Caves clearly is among top 10 things to do in Kuala Lumpur, if you want to see something more than shiny skyscrapers.

 Batu caves is a series of caves and Hindu temples on a limestone hill, and the whole temple complex is dedicated to Lord Murugan.
 There is a large golden Murugan statue outside the temple complex.
 The height of the statue is 42,7 m (140 ft), and it is the world’s tallest Murugan statue.

 When visiting Batu Caves, beware of the sneaky monkeys!
 Keep your belongings in your bag and do not carry food or flashy and colorful things (like, sunglasses) which can attract monkeys.
 Several times I’ve seen monkeys grabbing and stealing stuff from people.
 Also hold your electronics tightly, as they can try to take them, too.